Epigenetics Boot Camp: Planning and Analyzing DNA Methylation Studies for Human Populations

 Alexandra Binder, ScD, Department of Cancer Epidemiology, University of Hawai'i.

-Anne Bozack, PhD, School of Public Health, University of California, Berkeley.
+Anne Bozack, PhD, School of Public Health, Stanford University.

 Elena Colicino, PhD, Icahn School of Medicine at Mount Sinai.